SharePoint/sp-dev-docs/docs/apis/webhooks/webhooks-reference-implementation.md

 ### Basic model

 When your service receives a notification it also gets information about the subscription lifetime.
-If the subscription is about to expire then inside your notification processing logic you simply extend the lifetime of the subscription.
+If the subscription is about to expire,  inside your notification processing logic you simply extend the lifetime of the subscription.
 This model is implemented in this reference implementation and works fine for most cases.
-However in a case where there's no change for 6 months on the list you've created a webhook subscription for, then the webhook subscription is never prolonged and will be deleted.
+However, in a case where there's no change for 6 months on the list you've created a webhook subscription for, the webhook subscription is never prolonged and will be deleted.

 ### Reliable but more complex model